Breaking down key differences between investing in single-family vs. multifamily homes

 Multifamily properties are a great choice for the savvy real estate investor, as they have the potential to generate a solid income stream, along with decreased risk exposure and steady but modest appreciation.
 Some of the chief advantages that a multifamily investment property could offer the real estate investor include:

 - Monthly paychecks.
 In a perfect world, the real estate investor who completes the necessary due diligence will have an opportunity to find a favorite ottoman, kick up his or her feet, and watch the rent checks come rolling in each month.
-Purchasing multiple properties can minimize transaction costs and generate multiple streams of income from one investment.
+Purchasing multiple properties can minimize transaction costs and generate multiple streams of rent income from one investment.
 It may not exactly be passive income since there will always be maintenance and management costs, but the idea that multifamily properties can produce a monthly paycheck without much hassle or effort makes them an attractive target for many real estate investors.
 An added benefit is that multifamily properties give people the option of living in one unit and renting out the others.
 This can aid in obtaining financing, as the rental income from the other units could potentially be considered as a positive for the investor and help to qualify for a bigger loan amount.

 - Decreased risk exposure.
 It may seem counterintuitive that a real estate investment with a higher price tag also comes with less risk.
 That is the case with multifamily properties, however, in comparison to single-family homes.
 Since multifamily properties have multiple units, vacancy is less of an issue and it is much more likely that cash will flow to the investor each month.
-In the case of a single-family home, one or two months of vacancies can have an extremely negative impact on the investor’s pocketbook.
+In the case of a single-family home, one or two months of no rent can have an extremely negative impact on the investor’s pocketbook.

 - Go big or go home.
 As mentioned above, purchasing a multifamily property is a viable way of decreasing transaction costs.
 With a multifamily property, a real estate investor can dramatically increase the diversity and well-being of his or her real estate investment portfolio in the course of one afternoon at the closing table.
 This is a strong contrast to a single-family home, where only one deal could take hours, days and weeks to perform due diligence, negotiate a price, do inspections, and close.